SoftwareAG/webmethods-microservicesruntime-prometheus/standalone/README.md

 Once webMethods Microservices Runtime or Integration Server with Microservices is started, you can access metrics from http://localhost:5555/metrics

-This metrics can be redirected to Promethus and Grafana to create dashboard for the metrics supplied by webMethods Microservices Runtime.
+These metrics can be redirected to Promethus and Grafana to create dashboard for the metrics supplied by webMethods Microservices Runtime.

 Prometheus Installation and Configuration
 --